Icinga/icinga2/doc/06-distributed-monitoring.md

 > **Note**
 >
-> Icinga 2 v2.8 adds the possibility to forward signing requests on a satellite
+> Icinga 2 v2.8 added the possibility to forward signing requests on a satellite
 > to the master node.
 This is called `CA Proxy` in blog posts and design drafts.
 > This functionality helps with the setup of [three level clusters](#06-distributed-monitoring.md#distributed-monitoring-scenarios-master-satellite-client)
 > and more.